aws-samples/amazon-serverless-datalake-workshop/instructions.md

   * Pre-windows 10:
     * Install PuTTY: <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank">More Info</a>
     * You will need to convert the pem file to a ppk file using the puttygen utility.
+1. Create an AWS Glue development endpoint.
+Refer to the instuctions <a href="https://docs.aws.amazon.com/glue/latest/dg/console-development-endpoint.html" target="_black">here</a>.

 ### Lab Activities
-The cloud engineering team has created a development endpoint for you to build and develop your glue ETL scripts.
-A development endpoint is a glue service that allows you to run and test AWS Glue code without having to wait for servers to spin up and execute your job.
-This greatly reduces the frustration of debugging code having to wait for resources to become available.

-The glue endpoint details are in the Output section of the CloudFormation stack.

-Go to the Glue Console and Select the Glue Development Endpoint created by the Cloud Engineering team.
+Go to the Glue Console and Select the Glue Development Endpoint created in the prerequisites section above.
 1. Select Action->Create Zeppelin Notebook Server
 1. Go through the Zeppelin Notebook Wizard
 1. CloudFormation stack name: aws-glue-^stackname^